 Another of my favorite gardens were the bonsai trees in the Japan Pavilion.
-I enjoyed seeing the different types of plants aren’t typical in our country.
-There are a number of new gardens and exhibits for 2020 to check out throughout the festival.
+I enjoyed seeing the different types of plants that aren’t typical in our country.
+There are a number of new gardens and exhibits for 2021 to check out throughout the festival.

-One of my favorite aspects of the festival is the butterfly house, called The Goodness Garden Butterfly House Presented by GoGo squeeZ.
+One of my favorite aspects of the festival is the butterfly house, called The Goodness Garden Butterfly House Presented by GoGo squeeZ (what’s going on with that capitalization?).
 If that name doesn’t scare you off, then I think you’ll really enjoy this.
-The butterfly garden resides in Future World between Inventions West and World Showcase.
+The butterfly garden resides in Future World West.
 I could have included this in the Topiaries and Gardens section but I spent a good amount of time in here so it deserved a special shoutout.
-There were an array of different butterfly species as well as plants.
+There’s an array of different butterfly species as well as some beautiful plants.

 While the garden isn’t very big, we spent nearly half an hour in there, snapping photos and looking at all the different plants and butterflies.
 I thought it was a beautiful area that was really inviting.